-Operating Income Improves
+Operating Income8 Improves

 The Agency's Operating Expenses (before depreciation) are expected to grow at an average annual rate of 4% over the next five years, outpacing expected inflation of approximately 3% for the same period.
-The growth in operating expenses over the period is being driven by salaries and benefits expense which peaked in FY 2020 at 11% growth and is budgeted to grow at 8% in FY 2021, slowing to 5% growth beginning in FY 2024.
+The growth in operating expenses over the period is being driven by salaries and benefits expense which is expected to peak in FY 2020 at 11% growth and is budgeted to grow at 7% in FY 2021, slowing to 6% growth beginning in FY 2024.
 This slowdown in salaries and benefits expense growth combined with relatively flat growth in other operating expenses, will help manage the Agency's overall growth in operating expenses to around 4% on average over the period.
-This combined with the planned rate adjustments will contribute to stable and slightly improving operating income over the period.
+This combined with the planned rate adjustments will contribute to stable and improving operating income over the period.